-President for national counter-terror narrative under Holy Prophet’s teachings
+President calls for national counter-terror narrative under guidance from Holy Prophet’s teachings

 In his address, Minister Sardar Yousuf highlighted the achievements of his ministry for promotion of Islamic teachings and interfaith harmony in the society including the establishment of recycling plant for soiled Quranic pages, countrywide conferences on interfaith harmony, cell to prohibit the spread of blasphemous content on internet, and setting up of Ulema council on religious harmony.

-He said the ministry also gave the legal cover to the moon sighting committee, introduced uniformed timings for prayers in Islamabad, ensured transparent and efficient Hajj operation besides regularly updating the ministry’s web and social media pages to inform the public on the issues of their interests.
+He said the ministry also gave the legal cover to the moon sighting committee, introduced uniformed timings for prayers in Islamabad, ensured transparent and efficient Hajj peration besides regularly updating the ministry’s web and social media pages to inform the public on the issues of their interests.

+President calls for national counter-terror narrative under guidance from Holy Prophet’s teachings

+ISLAMABAD, Dec 2 (APP):President Mamnoon Hussain on Saturday called upon the intelligentsia of the country to join their heads to build a national counter-terrorism narrative as extremism was a cancer to imperil the national development